-Upgrade eligible instances are up (Quorum number of instances are up) Few instances Case.
-Upgrade will not be initiated.
-Operation not being up (either active- eligible or supporting instances not up) opgrade will not be initiated.
+instances are up.
+Few active-eligible instances are up (Quorum number of instances are up) Backup will happen in active instance.
+Restore will not be initiated in this case.
+Upgrade Operation Few instances not being up (either active- eligible or supporting instances not up) Upgrade will not be initiated.
 Few supporting instances are removed from the HA group after formation of the group Upgrade will be initiated and the supporting instances present in HA group would be upgraded first followed by the active-eligible instances.
 All instances are up and running Upgrade will be initiated in active instance.
 Upgrade will be done in a rolling fashion starting with supporting instances and ending with the active-eligible instances.
 System Configurations All instances are active- eligible All GigaVUE-FM's GUI will be accessible and user can configure the system through the same HA with active- eligible and few Supporting instances For supporting instances, GUI will not be available (as application service is shut down).
 An option is provided in the GUI to turn on the application service and its dependent service(s) and the status can be seen in HA page.
 You can then configure the system related configuration from the logged in GigaVUE-FM instance once the application status of the supporting instance is up.
 Background processes -FM Service Distribution All GigaVUE- FMs are active- eligible instances.
 Services will be equally distributed/redistributed among the instances based on availability of the instances